How to Approach DTC eCommerce Marketing Attribution

 In general, it’s informative to look for patterns in your overall marketing mix.
-For example, you may attribute a last click to Facebook, but notice that it’s frequently connected with email and that they result in more conversions when paired together.
+For example, you may attribute a last click to Facebook but notice that it’s frequently connected with email and that they result in more conversions when paired together.

-There’s no one right way of doing attribution.
+There’s no one right way of doing marketing attribution.
 And it will never be exact.
 But knowing about the different models allows you to apply what you think will help guide you to make smarter decisions about your marketing.

 Determining value for money

-While an attribution model can help you understand which channels are bringing in sales, it’s a good idea to also compare performance across channels – use the metrics in your six-pack, including ROAS, CPO, and CPA.
+While a marketing attribution model can help you understand which channels are bringing in sales, it’s a good idea to also compare performance across channels – use the metrics in your six-pack, including ROAS, CPO, and CPA.
 For example, if you attribute 25% credit ($25 revenue) to a social media ad, but the ad cost you $20, you might determine you’re not getting enough value from that channel and shift more budget to a better performing channel.

-Accuracy in attribution: 6 best practices
+Accuracy in marketing attribution: 6 best practices